Package registry

 When you view packages in a group:

-• All projects published to the group and its projects are displayed.
+• All packages published to the group and its projects are displayed.

 • Only the projects you can access are displayed.

-• If a project is private, or you are not a member of the project, it is not displayed.
+• If a project is private, or you are not a member of the project, the packages from that project are not displayed.

 For information on how to create and upload a package, view the GitLab documentation for your package type.